IUDataStructuresCourse/course-web-page-fall-2022/RoutingWires/README.md

 that path.
 All the other cells contain the value 0.

 Your function `findPaths` in the `Routing` class should use this grid to connect a source and a destination with a path, avoiding points that lie on an obstacle.
 You should mark the grid once a path has been found for a pair of points, thus preventing overlapping of paths.
 That is, mark all the points in a path with the same number as the start and end point.
-The `checkCorrectness` function in the `Drive` class checks for these conditions to verify the correctness of your solution.
+The autograder checks these conditions to verify the correctness of your solution.

 Note that a path can have the same source and destination points.